CahanLab/PySingleCellNet/README.md

 ![png](md_img/UMAP_Lung_Other_101120.png)

-##### To to plot a heatmap with the clustering information, you need to add this annotation to the annData object that is returned from scn_classify()
+##### To plot a heatmap with the clustering information, you need to add this annotation to the annData object that is returned from scn_classify()
 ```python
 adQlung.obs['leiden'] = adM1Norm.obs['leiden'].copy()
 adQlung.uns['leiden_colors'] = adM1Norm.uns['leiden_colors']